 - Following guidelines that determine how, when, and where timber/non-timber forest products are harvested

-You can educate yourself and others on all aspects of this controversy because the right approach will need to balance farmers’ livelihood with surging palm oil demand and ensure that we preserve as much of our environment as possible.
-You can also encourage manufacturers to re-examine where they're sourcing their palm and purchase products that commit to using only responsibly sourced palm oil.
+Overall, we believe the right approach will need to balance farmers’ livelihood with surging palm oil demand and ensure that we preserve as much of our environment as possible.
+YOU can also manufacturers to re-examine where they're sourcing their palm and purchase products that commit to using only responsibly sourced palm oil.